 Gant is a small island continent located in the Norlan Ocean.
-Most of the playable races are native to Gant, with the exception of Gnomes, Minotaurs, Kayden, and Orcs.
-Gnomes and Minotaurs are rarely if ever seen in Gant and as such are more the stuff of myth and legend.
-Meanwhile the very existence of Kayden is completely unknown to anyone currently living on Gant.
+Roughly 80% of the population is human, but most playable races are native to mainland Gant, with the exception of Minotaurs and Kayden.
+These two races are rarely if ever seen in Gant and more the stuff of myth and legend, though some claim they can be found in larger numbers on the remote Isle of Beasts to the North.

 While Orcs at one time flourished on Gant, they were largely driven off.
 Small pockets of Orc civilization can be found however in the wilder parts of the continent.
 With an insatiable lust for combat and bloodshed they spend most of their time killing each other.
 It is said however that their cousins from across the sea are always in search of new lands to conquer and new wars to wage.

-Most of Gant is under the jurisdiction of the Republic of Gant, which is peaceful nation that is accepting of all races.
-Adventuring in Gant can therefor be quite flexible for group make up, but may lack content driven by conflicts between nations.
+Much of Gant is under the jurisdiction of the Republic of Gant, which is a peaceful democratic nation that is accepting of all races.
+Adventuring in Gant can therefore be quite flexible for group make up, but may lack content driven by conflicts between nations.

 - National and Political Divisions